 2. Volksbuurt Museum, Waterstraat 27–29, Utrecht

-The Volksbuurt Museum finds its seed in Committee Wijk C, founded in 1974 to preserve and recover the neighbourhood, where Casco is also situated, in response to rapid urban renewal and demolition projects.
+The Volksbuurt Museum finds its seed in Committee Wijk C, founded in 1974 to preserve and recover the neighborhood, where Casco is also situated, in response to rapid urban renewal and demolition projects.
 GDR works will be cohabiting with the various documents and objects in this local folks’ museum.
-A fledgling GDR apartment “museum” will be also be annexed here!
+A fledgling GDR apartment “museum” is also annexed here!